Skip to content

 Audit identity stitching quality

 Run cohort checks for collision and split rates.
-Track observed vs inferred journey share so leadership can see where certainty drops.
+Track observed versus inferred journey share so leadership can see where confidence falls off.

 3. 3